ai-saltfish/git_note/README.md

-this is my note for git
+this is my notebook for git